 Problem: Do you see “No Results” when building your schedule?
 That means there’s a schedule conflict.

-Advice: Pin down the courses required for your major and slowly add or remove the other courses in your schedule.
+Advice: Pin down the courses required for your major and slowly add or remove the other courses from your schedule.

 Tips for Using the VSB